Retail sales in May slip 0.3% amid surging inflation

-U.S. retail sales slipped 0.3% last month, down from a revised 0.7% increase in April, the Commerce Department said Wednesday.
+U.S. retail sales fell 0.3% in last month, down from a revised 0.7% increase in April, according to a government report released Wednesday.

-A sharp decline in auto sales, largely because of higher prices and shortages of new car inventories, depressed the retail sales figure.
-Excluding autos, retail sales actually rose 0.5% last month.
-But excluding sales from gas stations, retail sales slipped 0.7%, showing how higher prices at the pump are accounting for more of shoppers' overall spending.

-The report also highlighted shoppers' pullback on some of the products that were in hot demand during the height of the pandemic but are now falling out of favor.
-Sales fell roughly 1% for furniture and home furnishings stores and electronic and appliances.
-Building and garden supply store sales, as well as general merchandise store sales, are showing signs of a slowdown.

-Sales online fell 1%, as shoppers go back to physical stores.
-Meanwhile, sales at food stores rose 1.2% due to higher prices, not increased consumption.
+Sales at furniture and home furnishings stores fell 0.9%, while business at consumer electronics stores decreased 1.3% as shoppers move away from home-related items that were in hot demand during the height of the pandemic.
+Sales online fell 1%.
+Meanwhile, sales at food stores rose 1.2%.
 Business at restaurants was up 0.7%.

-“Surging prices might finally be taking their toll on real consumption," said Andrew Hunter, senior economist at Capital Economist.
+Adjusting for inflation, which jumped 1% from April to May, overall retail sales fell even further.

-The snapshot comes as Americans have been providing critical support to the economy even after a year of seeing prices spiral higher for gas, food, rent, and other necessities.
-And signs of recession risks are rising.
+The report offers discouraging news about the economy as consumers were still providing critical support to the economy even after a year of seeing prices spiral higher for gas, food, rent, and other necessities.
+But signs of recession risks are rising.
 Inflation is at a 40-year high.
 Stock prices are sinking.
 The economy actually shrank in the first three months of this year.
 And the Federal Reserve is making borrowing much costlier.

 Among the biggest worries is surging inflation, which has become more widespread and more persistent than expected.
 Consumer prices rose 8.6% last month from a year earlier, the biggest annual 12-month jump since 1981.
 Helping to fuel the surge were much higher prices for everything from airline tickets to restaurant meals to new and used cars.